Asynchronous Fully-Decentralized SGD in the Cluster-Based Model: Introduction

-In learning applications, SGD is applied to functions $Q$ of high dimension $d$, using a massive number of stochastic gradients~\cite{NIPS2012_6aca9700}.
-The convergence of the basic SGD algorithm can be improved by \emph{mini-batch SGD}, which computes $B$ stochastic gradients using $B$ samples, drawn uniformly at random from $\dd$.
-The average of these $B$ gradients has variance that is a factor of $B$ smaller than $\sigma^2$, the variance of a single stochastic gradient.
-Since gradients can be computed independently, (mini-batch) SGD is a prime target for computation in large-scale distributed and parallel systems.
+In learning applications, SGD is applied to a function $Q$ of high dimension $d$, using many stochastic gradients~\cite{NIPS2012_6aca9700}.
+The convergence of the basic SGD algorithm can be improved by \emph{mini-batch SGD}, which computes $b$ stochastic gradients using $b$ samples, drawn uniformly at random from $\dd$.
+The average of these $b$ gradients has variance that is a factor of $b$ smaller than $\sigma^2$, the variance of a single stochastic gradient, implying a linear reduction in the number of iterations for convergence.
+Since gradients are computed independently, (mini-batch) SGD is a prime target for large-scale distributed and parallel computing.
+Mini-batch SGD provides a baseline for measuring performance in the distributed setting.

-This paper considers completely decentralized and asynchronous SGD in a model that combines both shared memory and message passing.
-In this \emph{cluster-based model}~\cite{AttiyaKS20,RaynalC19}, processes are partitioned to disjoint clusters, each sharing a memory space.
-Additionally, all processes can communicate by message passing.
-(See Figure~\ref{fig:cluster-based}.)
-Process may fail by \emph{crashing}, that is, stopping to take steps.
-This model is interesting from a practical point-of-view, as is captures several system architectures.
-The model also encapsulates, in a smooth manner, the two major communication models for distributed and parallel computing, and provides a theoretical foundation for both.

-In an iteration of a typical distributed SGD algorithm, a \emph{worker} perform some local computation and then, aggregates the computed values to collectively compute parameters for the next iteration~\cite{Ben-NunH19}.
-This can be done in a \emph{centralized} manner, where a \emph{parameter server} aggregates all the computation done by the workers (Figure~\ref{fig:schematic-alg} (left)), or in a \emph{decentralized} manner (Figure~\ref{fig:schematic-alg} (middle)), where each worker holds a copy of the parameters.
+In an iteration of a typical distributed SGD algorithm, a \emph{worker} performs some local computation and then, all computed values are aggregated to collectively compute parameters for the next iteration~\cite{Ben-NunH19}.
+This can be done in a \emph{centralized} manner, where a \emph{parameter server} aggregates all the computation done by the workers (e.g.,~\cite{AlistarhSK18,RechtRWN11, NIPS2015_452bf208,NEURIPS2018_a07c2f3b,NIPS2011_f0e52b27,El-MhamdiGGHR20,AfekGPS21}), or in a \emph{decentralized} manner, where each worker holds a copy of the parameters (e.g.,~\cite{wagmaSGD, li2020taming,NIPS2017_f7552665,pmlr-v80-lian18a, CollaborativeLearningNeurIPS}).
 A straightforward, synchronized implementation of (mini-batch) SGD requires locks or barriers to ensure that workers proceed in lock-step, thereby harming the performance.

+This paper considers completely decentralized and {fully-}asynchronous SGD in a \emph{cluster-based model}~\cite{RaynalC19} that combines both shared memory and message passing (Figure~\ref{fig:cluster-based}): processes are partitioned to disjoint clusters, each sharing a memory space, accessed with reads and writes; additionally, all processes can communicate by message passing.
+Processes may fail by \emph{crashing}, that is, stopping to take steps.
+This model is interesting from a practical point-of-view, as it captures several system architectures, for example \emph{high-performance computing} systems~\cite{HPC}.